What are dermal fillers?

-Russian Lips refer to the advanced injection techniques invented by Russian doctors which involve precise placement of thin lines of filler to provide support and structure to the lips.
-A wide range of styles is possible, but the most prominent look involves ‘lifting’ the lips for extra height together with shaping the cupids bow into a subtle heart shape.
-A more defined border is usually requested and a flatter sideways appearance is possible compared to simply plumping the lip body with extra product to increase size.
+Russian Lips refer to the advanced injection techniques invented by Russian doctors which involve precise placement of thin lines of filler to provide support, structure and shape where needed most.
+A wide range of results or styles are possible, but the most popular look involves ‘lifting’ the lips for extra height and shaping the cupids bow into a subtle heart shape.
+A more defined border and flatter sideways profile is possible compared to simply plumping the lip body with extra product to increase size.

 Can I get Russian lips if I currently have lip fillers?

 Yes, but it’s best to discuss with us first to see if you need your old lip fillers dissolved first

 Do we charge to dissolve lips and how long before I can have them refilled after dissolving?

 Yes, we do charge for dissolving and we advise at least a week before refilling.
 Filler is quickly broken down using the enzyme Hyaluronidase and although everything may look normal within a day, it takes some time for the connective tissue to heal completely and avoid the potential risk of subsequent filler migration.